 - Eliminate all refined sugar, refined carbohydrates, processed foods, fruit juices (whole fruits are encouraged), alcohol, gluten, and dairy for one entire month.
 Make a food plan.
 Be aware of the possibility of a herx reaction (JHR).
 After one month, do whatever you want.
 Give yourself the chance to observe how the reintroduction of these foods does or does not affect your mood.

 - Only after stabilizing on this diet, introduce probiotics and raw coconut oil, one at a time.
 Again, be aware of the possibility of a JHR.
-At the date of writing this, we recommend Epic Pro probiotics sold by Swanson Vitamins, which comes in a capsule that survives the stomach acid.
+At the date of writing this, I recommend Epic Pro probiotics sold by Swanson Vitamins.
 They also sell coconut oil.
+Probiotics are best used by opening the capsules, dispersing in water, and drinking on empty stomach.
 Another cost-effective source of probiotics is homemade fermented vegetables.

 - Start a daily 5-minute meditation practice.
-Choose one from those we reviewed, or feel free to look into other practices, especially those associated with any religious background you might have.
+Choose one from those I reviewed, or feel free to look into other practices, especially those associated with any religious background you might have.

 - Exercise outside daily.
 Ideally, this should be done in nature.

-These suggestions bear some similarity to those given by Brogan in her book, A Mind of Your Own.152
+These suggestions bear some similarity to those given by Brogan in her book, A Mind of Your Own.180

 And of course, read the disclaimer at the bottom of the website.

-Conclusion – Antidepressants are Fraudulent, Depression Has Complex Environmental Causes
+Conclusion – Antidepressants are Terrible, Depression Has Complex Environmental Causes